cwsecur1ty/FIM-LinPy/README.md

-# PyGuard: Security Monitoring for Linux
+# PyGuard: Python Web App & Security Monitoring for Linux

 PyGuard is a security monitoring platform for Linux systems, providing FIM, vulnerability scanning, account monitoring, and threat-hunting capabilities.
 Built with Python and Flask - it has command-line tools and a web dashboard (main focus) to help maintain the security of Linux env's.